Imran series

-The Imran Series (Urdu عمران سیریز) is an Urdu spy novel series created by Pakistani writer Ibn-e-Safi.
-Ali Imran is the pivotal character, a comical secret agent who controls the Secret Service as X-2 but appears to work as a normal member of the Secret Service.
-Except for a handful of people, no one knows his status as the chief of the Service.
+The Imran Series (Urdu عمران سیریز) is an Urdu spy fiction novel series created by Pakistani writer Ibn-e-Safi.
+Ali Imran is the pivotal character, a comical secret agent who controls the secret service as X-2 but appears to work as just another member of the secret service.
+Except for a handful of people, no one knows his status as the chief of the service.

-The first book, Khaufnaak Imarat (The Terrifying Building), was published in October 1955.
-In early books Imran appears as a solo detective, but later in the ninth book, Dhuaen ki Tehreer (The Scribbling in Smoke), he is portrayed as the chief of Secret Service as X-2.
+The first novel of Imran series, Khaufnaak Imarat (The House of Fear) or (The Terrifying Building), (recently translated and published as The House of Fear by Random House, India) was published in October 1955.
+In early books Imran appears as a solo detective, but in the ninth book, Dhuaen ki Tehreer (The Scribbling in Smoke), he is portrayed as the chief of secret service as X-2.
+The same novels of Ibn-e-Safi are being published in new editions.

-Humour is the essence of Ibn-e-Safi books.
-In this series by Mr. Safi had written a total of 120 books.
+Humour, mystery, suspense, and psychology are the essence of Ibn-e-Safi's books.
+Ibn-e-Safi wrote 121 books of Imran Series and 124 books of Jasoosi Dunya “Detective World” 'Fareedi Hameed Series'.
+Before creating the Imran Series in August 1955, Ibn-e-Safi created Jasoosi Dunya ‘The Detective World’ 'Fareedi Hameed Series' in March 1952 and continued to write until his death in 1980.

-Although Ibn-e-Safi is the creator of Imran Series, the Series rose to fame and popularity due to the work of Mazhar Kaleem who incorporated new elements into it and wrote more than 600 novels.
+Ibn-e-Safi created Imran Series and Jasoosi Duniya “Spy World 'Fareedi & Hameed Series' and Ibn-e-Safi is the best Imran Series writer.
+Both series created by him reached the peak of popularity.
+His character are famous in subcontinent and internationally.
+More than two hundred fake writers of Imran Series such as N Safi, Najma Safi, Naghma Safi, Aban Safi, H Iqbal, S Qureshi, MA Rahat, Azhar Kaleem, Ibn-e-Kaleem, Mazhar Kaleem, Safdar Shaheen etc. used the popularity of Imran Series and Jasoosi Duniya for themselves.

 Overview

 Following the footsteps of the first best-selling series, Jasoosi Dunya, this series features Ali Imran – a playful, yet deceiving personality.
 He is a bright young Oxford graduate with MSc and PhD degrees in chemistry.
 His comical and apparently incompetent persona hides his identity as head of a secret service.
 This series has been widely acclaimed for its high literary quality and strong character development.

-Imran Series explains the workings of a country's Secret service that operates from the capital of the country (supposed by many to be Karachi in Pakistan which was the capital when initial Imran Series novels were written.
+Imran Series explains the workings of a country's secret service that operates from the capital of the country (supposed by many to be Karachi in Pakistan which was the capital when initial Imran Series novels were written.
 Although Ibn-e-Safi was careful to never explicitly state this, villains often refer to the country as the "one from South Asia").
 The Secret Service is administered by the Secretary of Internal Affairs, Sir Sultan, who offers Imran the position as its head after getting personal help from him in Raat ka Shahzadah (The Prince of Night – #8).